 - Marinara Sauce: You will need 12 oz, or 1 ½ cups, of your favorite marinara sauce.

 - Cannellini Beans: You can soak and cook your own beans ahead of time, or simply use two 15 oz. cans, drained and rinsed.
+You can also use canned pinto beans or canned black beans.

 Why Do I Use Marinara Sauce?